-5. Create the Scratch Coat
+5. Apply the Scratch Coat

 6. Add the Brown Coat

-Add Color to Your Wall
+Adding Color to Your Stucco Wall

 The QUIKRETE finish coat stucco can be used to create decorative colors for concrete walls.
 There are two colors available: white and gray.
 You can combine the finish coat stucco with over 20 standard QUIKRETE and mortar colors of your choice.

 Several textures can be achieved, depending on your preference, and require some practice, such as: